s7eddd/Parallel-and-Distributed/README.md

 # Parallel-and-Distributed
-this is my DSAI 3202 course
+this is my DSAI 3202 course,
+We are doing Lab2, the first parallel lab program